 Invest in a case that will hold your razor and some spare blades securely.
 It should have a soft-backed lining or felt lining to prevent scratching.
-Ensure it securely holds your razor inside the case.
+Ensure it securely holds inside the case.
 Always keep the case zipped or snapped shut.

 There will be ample room for shaving cream, aerosol sprays, oil, aftershave and hand towel.
 There is no marked difference between travel bags for them.